mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 and usually meet an untimely end as decoys.

 **Background Skills**
-All K’kree family patriarchs (or patriarchs-to-be) gain the following background skills:
+All K'kree family patriarchs (or patriarchs-to-be) gain the following background skills:

 Melee Combat 0